Supply Improvement Programme

 The review involved collecting evidence from a wide range of stakeholders and collating this into streams of work which, when implemented, would improve nurse education.
 The work from the review is recognised in the national Shape of Caring Review, and the implementation phase is called the Supply Improvement Programme; as it aims to improve the supply of nurses with the right skills.

-The workstreams are:
+The Supply Improvement Programme workstreams are:

-- Maximising Workforce Versatility
+- Increase Workforce Versatility

-Flexible Nursing Pathway – Work-Based Learning.
+Flexible Nursing Pathway

 Routes into Flexible Nursing Pathway

-We have developed a Step on/Step off grow your own pathway for nurses in line with Talent for Care and have the core outcomes for a regional nursing Foundation Degree.
+We have developed a Step on/Step off Grow Your Own Pathway for nurses in line with Talent for Care and have the core outcomes for a regional nursing Foundation Degree.

 Collaborative Learning in Practice (CLiP)